insected/bobbae_gcp-wiki/Serverless.md

 ## Cloud Workflows and serverless tasks

 You can use [Cloud Workflows](Workflows) to create serverless workflows that link a series of serverless tasks together in an order you define.
-Combine the power of Google Cloud's APIs, serverless products like Cloud Functions and Cloud Run, and calls to external APIs to create flexible serverless applications.
+Combine the power of Google Cloud's APIs, serverless products like [Google Cloud Functions](Cloud-Functions) and [Cloud Run](Cloud-Run), and calls to external APIs to create flexible serverless applications.
 Workflows require no infrastructure management and scales seamlessly with demand, including scaling down to zero.

 [https://www.youtube.com/watch?v=Uz8G8fTwwXs](https://www.youtube.com/watch?v=Uz8G8fTwwXs)